mackerell-lab/silcsmc-gpu-example/README.md

 # silcsmc-gpu

 ### Description
-The GPU version modified on the CPU version of silcs-mc for calculating the conformation and LGFE of a large number of ligands in FragMaps simultaneously.
+The GPU version of SILCS-MC is of utility for calculating the conformation and LGFE of a large number of ligands in the field of the SILCS FragMaps simultaneously.
+The GPU version shows ~200-fold speed increase over the CPU version.

 ### Usage
 ```